-- You’ve judiciously chosen your plugins and you keep them updated.
+- You’ve carefully chosen your plugins and you keep them updated.

-- You have a backup you can easily restore in the unlikely event an update does make things wonky.
+- You have a backup you can quickly and easily restore in the unlikely event an update does make things wonky.

 That last bit about backups can make you downright cocky.
 Not a bad thing.
 As often as WordPress and plugins need updates, it’s good to just click update and not worry.